-Sergeant - Wikipedia Sergeant Sergeant (Sgt) is a rank in use by the armed forces of many countries It is also a police rank in some police services The alternative spelling, serjeant, is used in The Rifles and in other units that draw their heritage from the British light infantry
+Sergeant - Wikipedia Sergeant (Sgt) is a rank in use by the armed forces of many countries It is also a police rank in some police services The alternative spelling, serjeant, is used in The Rifles and in other units that draw their heritage from the British light infantry

 SERGEANT Definition Meaning - Merriam-Webster Middle English sergeant "sergeant, attendant, servant," from early French sergent, serjant (same meaning), from Latin servient-, serviens, a form of the verb servire "to serve"